Do you know worldwide statistics?

 - Women with mutations in the RAD51D gene have a 1 in 11 chance of developing ovarian cancer.
 While RAD51D mutations are enriched in women with ovarian cancer, RAD51D mutations do not appear to contribute significantly to breast cancer risk.

-- Lynch syndrome, which is hereditary nonpolyposis colon cancer, is associated with an increased risk of developing ovarian cancer.
+- Lynch syndrome and pelvic inflammatory disease are associated with an increased risk of developing ovarian cancer.

 - Using estrogen alone or with progestin as postmenopausal hormone replacement therapy for 10 or more years increases the risk of ovarian cancer.